-pronounced (oo-chay) is a Nigerian-American singer, songwriter, dancer, actor, and model who commands the stage with a bold fiery persona colored with an edgy style laced with influences from music legends David Bowie and Prince.
+pronounced (oo-chay) is a Nigerian-American singer, songwriter, dancer, actor, and model who commands the stage with a bold fiery persona colored with an edgy style laced with influences from the late great music legends David Bowie and Prince.
 He has opened for Pop Star ‘Demi Lovato’ and Grammy nominated rapper, ’B.o.B.’
 Standing six feet five inches tall, at first sight one may not believe that UCHé would be agile and nimble enough to deliver the energetic “leave it all on the stage” performances that he delivers during his live show.
 He describes his performance style as, “No apologies, I go hard every freaking time.
 You haven’t seen a tall lanky dude ‘Get It’ like a short guy can… until now lol.”

 His most recent project, an EP entitled “My Generation”, is a musical biopic chronicling UCHé’s descent into a world of hedonism fueled by excessive drug use and subsequent spiritual awakening that he credits as saving his life.
 UCHé exclaims, “My Generation speaks of the issues I have with my own generation.
 I meant it to be a musical vehicle that provides fiercely honest social commentary on my generation’s dulled social conscious, its fascination with living a life of “excess” and the rampart drug use that powers this ever popular “YOLO” spirit” (You only live once).”
 Interestingly enough, he manages to cleverly cloak ‘musical sermons’ meant to tell stories, bring social awareness and call to action his generation, utilizing electronic dance music fused with funk that originates from his soul.
-To coin a phrase, UCHé calls his blend of electronic dance music and funk (“Funk” DM).
+To coin a phrase, UCHé calls his blend of electronic dance music and funk (“Funk” Dance Music).

-UCHé’s music career received a big boost when he won the ACUVUE® 1-Day Contest resulting in the release of his original single “Shoo Fly” along with music video sponsored by ACUVUE® and mentorship by Joe Jonas.
+In 2014 UCHé’s music career received a big boost when he won the ACUVUE® 1-Day Contest resulting in the release of his first original single “Shoo Fly” along with music video sponsored by ACUVUE® and mentorship by Joe Jonas.
 When Joe Jonas was asked, “what one word describes UCHé?”
 Joe exclaimed, “ENERGY!”
 In late 2018, UCHé sent in an audition video to a lady looking for good singers and as he states, “the next thing ya know I’m on flight to audition for Katy Perry, Luke Bryan and the legendary Lionel Richie.”
 It just happened to be for a chance to be on American Idol season 2 on ABC.